Charlie Elphicke: Parliamentary career

 Elphicke was selected as the Conservative candidate for Dover in June 2007.
 Dover was the safest of Labour's seven seats in Kent.
 At the 2010 general election Elphicke won with a 10.4% swing, the 31st-largest from Labour to Conservative and the seventh-highest figure in the South East excluding the Speaker.
 He made his maiden speech in a debate on European affairs on 3 June 2010.
 Upon his election, Elphicke served as a member of the Public Administration Select Committee (which scrutinises the civil service) and the Joint Committee on Consolidation Bills.

 During his time on the Public Administration Committee, it called for ministers to accelerate civil service reform.
 In one investigation, Elphicke looked at Ordnance Survey (OS) expenses for 2007–2010 totalling £8.7 million.
 Items included a stay at a luxury hotel which cost over £3,000 and a staff reward scheme which cost £32,100.
 OS said that the expenses involved sales staff.

 In November 2010, Elphicke was named the overall winner at the British Computer Society's MP Web Awards which "recognise MPs who have embraced web technologies, and are using them to engage effectively with their constituents".
 He was a finalist both in the usability and engagement categories.

 Elphicke welcomed the announcement of the building of the new Buckland Hospital at Dover, as "it would save long journeys to hospitals in other parts of Kent".
 Work planned to start in 2009 was delayed because of flood risks, but the go-ahead was given in 2012 and the £24 million hospital was opened in June 2015.
 Elphicke described it as "a defining moment for the community".

 In May 2012 Elphicke stood for the post of Secretary of the 1922 Committee.
-He was regarded as a "leading light" of the modernising "301 group" of Conservative MPs, named after the number of MPs required to win a majority at the 2015 general election.
+He was regarded as a "leading light" of the modernising "301 group" of Conservative MPs, named after the number of MPs that would be required to win a majority at the 2015 general election under proposals to cut the number of seats to 600.
 His defeat was seen as a blow to David Cameron, though 11 out of the other 12 posts went to new MPs and the election removed most of the "historic trouble makers".